Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Frobenius twist and differential operators

 \subsection{Azumaya algebras $\D_{X,\a}$ and $p$-curvature}

-As we have seen, sheaves of algebras $\D_{X,\a}$ are some strange objects which have differential-geometric nature, but exist exclusively in characteristic $p$.
+As we have seen, the algebras $\D_{X,\a}$ are some objects of differential-geometric nature which exist exclusively in characteristic $p$.
 There is another object of this sort, namely the \emph{$p$-curvature} of a flat connection on $X$.
-In this subsection we are going to show how they are related.
+In this subsection we are going to relate them to each other.